 Combine flour and baking powder.

 Mix sugar and egg yolks.
 Add water, one tablespoon at a time.
 Beat until foamy.
 Fold in beaten egg whites.
-Stir in walnuts.
+Stir in walnuts and flour/baking powder mixture.

 ASSEMBLE: Mix 100 ml (4 fl oz; 1/2 cup) water with 3 Tbs rum.
 Sprinkle each layer of cake with 1/3 rum mixture, spread with the filling.
-Frost cake top and sides with remaining filling.
+Frost Walnut Cream Cake top and sides with remaining filling.
 Sprinkle with ground walnuts.